porthole-ascend-cinnamon/mhddos_proxy_releases/README-EN.md

 #### macOS

-There may be a delay up to 10c on startup, this is normal, please wait for the start.

 1. Download the latest
    version [by link](https://github.com/porthole-ascend-cinnamon/mhddos_proxy_releases/releases/latest/download/mhddos_proxy_mac)
    and save to a convenient location
-2. At the first launch - hold down Control, click on the file, and select "Open" from the context menu.
-   Click the "Open" button
-3. In the future, launch with a regular double-click
-4. If you want to change the settings, run the file through Terminal and add options after the file name
+2. Open Terminal, go to the folder with the file and run `chmod +x mhddos_proxy_mac`
+3. Next, run `./mhddos_proxy_mac` - a modal window will appear with a message "cannot be opened".
+4. Go to System Preferences > Security & Privacy, and click "Open Anyway" (bottom right part of the screen)
+5. From now on, run either `./mhddos_proxy_mac` from the terminal, optionally adding options after the file name, or simply double-click the file.
+   There may be a delay up to 10s on startup, this is normal, please wait for the start.

 Note: Tested on macOS >= 11 (Intel and M1)